TevaLautier/piroman/README.md

 This project allows to create a raspberry pi robot controlled by an android application, over bluetooth.
 This robot can gives information on weather (temperature, pression, humidity), and is a also a camera surveillance

-It can also be transformed into a [Retropi](https://retropie.org.uk/) console:
-- You just need to replace its SD card with a Retropie one, and connect joysticks.
+It can also be transformed into a [Retropi](https://retropie.org.uk/) console.
+You just need to replace its SD card with a Retropie one, and connect joysticks.

 <img src="piroman-bomberman.jpg" alt="Image" style="width: 300px;"/>.